brunalimap/brunalimap/README.md

 ### Projects of Data Science 💻
 - [Predict Sales Rossmann Stores](https://github.com/brunalimap/DataScience_em_Producao) [Completed ✔️]

   In this project I developed a machine learning model capable of making a sales prediction for the next 6 weeks for the pharmaceutical company Rossmann.
-To access model predictions, you can use the Rossmann bot **(Link below)**
+To access model predictions, you can use the Rossmann bot **(Link below)**.

   ➡️ [Rossmann bot](https://t.me/Rossmannsales_Bot)